olexandryermilov/privacy-preserving-nlp/README.md

-Official implementation of the paper "Privacy- and Utility-Preserving NLP with Anonymized data: A case study of Pseudonymization" https://aclanthology.org/2023.trustnlp-1.20/
+Official implementation of the paper "Privacy- and Utility-Preserving NLP with Anonymized data: A case study of Pseudonymization", accepted for publication at TrustNLP Workshop at ACL 2023.

+https://aclanthology.org/2023.trustnlp-1.20/